yandex-cloud/docs/en/_includes/mdb/mch-dbms-user-settings.md

 * **Force index by date**{#setting-force-index-by-date} {{ tag-con }} {{ tag-cli }} {{ tag-api }} {{ tag-sql }}

-   Disables queries if you cannot use an index by date.
+   Disables queries if you can't use an index by date.
 Works with the [MergeTree]({{ ch.docs }}/engines/table-engines/mergetree-family/mergetree/) family of tables.

    By default, the setting is disabled (query execution is enabled).